FACTBOX-Soccer-List of confirmed bidders to buy Chelsea | Sports-Games

 Conservative peer Daniel Finkelstein said he was also a part of the bid.
 "I'm passionate about Chelsea to the point of eccentricity," Finkelstein wrote on Twitter.
 "I want owners who will invest but are also insightful and use modern methods to keep our club on top of the world."

-($1 = 0.7593 pounds) (Compiled by Anita Kobylinska in Gdansk and Aadi Nair in Bengaluru; Editing by Toby Davis and Christian Radnedge)
+($1 = 0.7593 pounds) (Compiled by Anita Kobylinska in Gdansk and Aadi Nair in Bengaluru; Editing by Toby Davis/Christian Radnedge/Ken Ferris)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)